|

 all possess weapons of mass destruction many times more

 powerful than the bombs dropped on Japan.
-Another arms race
+Any

 The